 - Physical dependence is not the same as drug addiction.
 Your healthcare provider can tell you more about the differences between physical dependence and drug addiction.

 - Do not take more Klonopin than prescribed or take Klonopin for longer than prescribed.

 - Klonopin can make you sleepy or dizzy and can slow your thinking and motor skills.
 This may get better over time.

 - Do not drive, operate heavy machinery, or do other dangerous activities until you know how Klonopin affects you.

 - Klonopin may cause problems with your coordination, especially when you are walking or picking things up.

-Like other antiepileptic drugs, Klonopin may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.
+- Like other antiepileptic medicines, Klonopin may cause suicidal thoughts or actions in a very small number of people, about 1 in 500.